 Tobacco-Free Environments to Protect Youth

-Secondhand and thirdhand smoke and vapor is especially harmful to babies and children, who cannot control the environments where they are exposed.
+Secondhand and thirdhand smoke and aerosol is especially harmful to babies and children, who cannot control the environments where they are exposed.
 Kansas communities can take action to protect this vulnerable population from the damaging effects of secondhand and thirdhand smoke and vapor exposure.
 Children who grow up in smoke-free environments:

 - Are at lower risk for sudden infant death syndrome (SIDS)

 - Have lower risk of having bronchitis and pneumonia, and have fewer ear infections

 - Have fewer issues with wheezing and coughing

 - Are less likely to ever have asthma

 - Are less likely to become smokers as teenagers